Leave this site

 We will ensure that our systems meet appropriate industry and government security standards.

-We will carry out regular audits and inspections to protect our manual and electronic information systems from data loss and misuse, and only permit access to them when there is a legitimate reason to do so.
+We will carry out regular audits and inspections to protect our manual and electronic information systems from data loss and misuse and only permit access to them when there is a legitimate reason to do so.
 Our standard operating procedures and policies contain strict guidelines as to what use may be made of any personal data contained within them.
 These procedures are reviewed regularly to ensure our security is kept up-to-date.

 The majority of the personal data we process will be processed within the UK or the European Economic Area, EEA.
 In circumstances where personal data is processed outside of the UK or EEA we will ensure that there are appropriate safeguards in place to certify that it is adequately protected as required by the legislation.

 Data subjects have certain legal rights with regards to their personal data which we process, one of these is commonly known as the right of access.
+A link to request the exercise of any rights within this section is included below at the end of the ‘Your Rights’ section.

 A data subject can make a request called a Subject Access Request, where they can ask for a copy of the data that we hold about them, where we may have obtained that data from and who we have shared it with.